 The Gastroplasty Device is the most tested of our product candidates, and has demonstrated its potential for effectiveness.
 In animal tests and ex vivo human testing, the Gastroplasty Devices have been successful in obesity surgeries for suturing and excising tissue and reducing stomach size.
-We successfully tested our first investigational devices in five patients in Hungary, and follow up observations were reviewed in March 2012, which was approximately 18 months following the initial procedures.
-At the 18 month follow-up, we observed, through endoscopic visualization, that the operative site showed significant scar tissue as intended, with the scar forming a restrictive ring for weight loss or, in the case of GERD, a barrier to prevent acid from refluxing into the esophagus.
+We successfully tested our first investigational devices in five patients in Hungary, and follow up observations were reviewed in September 2012, which was approximately 24 months following the initial procedures.
+At the 24 month follow-up, we observed, through endoscopic visualization, that the operative site showed significant scar tissue as intended, with the scar forming a restrictive ring for weight loss or, in the case of GERD, a barrier to prevent acid from refluxing into the esophagus.
 We also observed that the weight loss and esophageal monitoring was satisfactory and as expected.
-We expect to continue in vivo human testing of this device in the United States in 2013.
-We are preparing separate GERD and obesity clinical trial protocols for this device and anticipate submitting the final investigational device exemption ("IDE") trial plans to the FDA for review in 2013.
-We intend to apply to the FDA for clearance of the Gastroplasty Device for the GERD indication and approval for the obesity indication.
+We expect to continue in vivo human testing of this device in Hungary in 2013 to gather additional data.
+We are preparing obesity clinical trial protocols for this device and anticipate submitting the final investigational device exemption ("IDE") trial plans to the FDA for review in 2013.